martingarcia99/movies-app/README.md

 ## Devices where the application has been tested

-1. Google chrome navegator (Desktop and mobile versions).
+1. Google chrome (Desktop and mobile versions).